Union Monuments at Gettysburg > Massachusetts

 Location of the monument

-The monument to the 18th Massachusetts is on the inside of the loop of Sickles Avenue in the Rose Woods.
+The 18th Massachusetts monument is on the inside of the loop of Sickles Avenue on the Stony Hill.

 (39°47’50.5″N 77°14’45.3″W)